 Omar bin Sultan Al Olama, Minister of State for AI, Digital Economy and Remote Work Applications said, “With this law, international companies can call the UAE their home.”

-The process of setting up a new business may be simplified with the help of an expert partner.
+The process of a new business setup in Dubai, UAE may be simplified with the help of an expert partner.
 Flyingcolour Business setup services has been helping clients form companies since the past 17 years.
 We can help you set up your new business in a hassle-free manner.
-Please feel free to mail your queries at email@example.com or contact us at +971 4 4542366.
+Please feel free to mail your queries at firstname.lastname@example.org or contact us at +971 4 4542366.